 Make a splash in class this year with Project WET (Water Education for Teachers).
 The most important element for human life on Earth is water.
 In today's society, water is often taken for granted.
 Project WET provides teachers (grades K-12) with the necessary tools, resources and lessons to help teach students about the importance and value of water in every day life.
 The awareness of, and respect for water resources begins in the classroom!

 The Project WET Curriculum and Activity Guide is a collection of more than 64 science-based, interdisciplinary activities and lesson plans that are teacher-tested and classroom ready for K-12 students.
-The lessons are correlated to the New Jersey Core Curriculum Content Standards and cover an array of diverse topics and disciplines.
+The lessons are correlated to state and national Core Curriculum Content Standards and cover an array of diverse topics and disciplines.

 Educators of students in grades K-12